fastlane/boarding/README.md

 Assuming you already have a [Heroku](https://www.heroku.com/) account follow those steps:

 - [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://www.heroku.com/deploy?template=https://github.com/fastlane/boarding)
 - Enter your iTunes Connect credentials and the bundle identifier of your app.
-This will all be stored on your own Heroku instance as environment variables
+This will all be stored on your own Heroku instance as environment variables.
+Note that 2-factor auth is *not* currently supported, and the app will not run.
 - Click on `View` once the setup is complete and start sharing the URL

 `boarding` does all kinds of magic for you, like fetching the app name and app icon.